Adricarpin/Flask-REST-API/README.md

 - **What is REST?**

 REST can be defined as set of rules that developers follow when they create their API.
-REST (REpresentational State Transfer) is basically a stateless architecture that generally runs over HTTP.
+It  stands for REpresentational State Transfer, and is a stateless architecture that generally runs over HTTP.

 - **What is the difference between REST and RESTful?**